mercadopago/devsite-docs/guides/adobe-commerce/cho-api-credits.en.md

 ## Common payment method definitions
-In this section, you can define some general characteristics of the platform for the use of Checkout API.
+In this section, you can define some general characteristics of the platform for the use of Checkout Transparente.
 Fill in each of the requested fields according to the description below.
 1. In the **Minimum order total option**, set the minimum value for an order to be processed.
 In this field, enter integers.
 The payment method will only be displayed to the consumer if the order value is equal to or greater than what you inform.
 2. In **Maximum order amount**, set a maximum value for the order to be processed.
 In this field, enter integers.
 The payment method will only be displayed to the consumer if the order value is equal to or less than what you inform.
 3. In **Payment From Specific Countries**, select the countries that can use this payment method.
 Only consumers whose payment address is from one of the countries you selected can see this payment method.